michigan-traffic-lab/Dense-Deep-Reinforcement-Learning/README.md

 # Usage

-The project contains a `data_analysis` folder that stores all data, code, and results.
+The project includes a data_analysis directory, which stores data (raw & processed), code (data processing and data analysis), and outcomes (figures) related to data analysis.
 The project analyzes various performance metrics such as time-to-collision, post-encroachment-time, bumper-to-bumper distance, crash rate, crash type, and crash severity.
 This section will focus on the post-encroachment-time (PET) analysis as an example, while the same procedure applies to all other performance metrics.
 Each performance metric analysis has a separate Jupyter notebook that contains its respective code.

 > For jupyter notebook usage, please refer to https://docs.jupyter.org/en/latest/